I am so excited to share my journey home to the Azores with you. I hope you will enjoy all you see and read. Where to begin???

 We stepped off the plane and on to our terra (land).
 I bent down and kissed it!
 We were then greeted by joyful and tearful family members- Ti Frank, Tia Marianna (grandmother's brother and sister she hasn't seen for 33yrs).
 We were greeted by other family members too.
 It was so overwhelming and beautiful- moments you want to hold onto forever.

-with hydrangea walls, waterfalls, and the Atlantic ocean against hydrangea fields.
+We drove to our village, Faja Grande.
+My mouth was wide open as we passed hills covered with hydrangea walls, waterfalls, and the Atlantic ocean against hydrangea fields.
 I commented that "I wanted to dance in the fields of hydrangeas."
 It was too much to take in!

 We arrived at my Tia Marianna and Tia Everesta's house (the joined houses my grandmother and her siblings grew up in).
 We embraced Tia Everesta ( and immediately Emilie and Tia Everesta were taken with each other).